muziejus/transverse/index.md

 --> Lynch, _The Image of the City_, 19.

-Note: In this map of Boston, we can see all five components at work in how Lynch’s respondents conceive of the city in their minds.
+Note: In this map, and coincidentally, it’s of Boston, as was the Esri demographics map, we can see all five components at work in how Lynch’s respondents conceive of the city in their minds.
 Most important for the rest of this talk will be the edges.
 Here we can see that the Charles River and the harbor create barriers that close in the sense of the extent of